what we do

-Artists working in the medium of social practice develop projects by inviting collaboration with individuals, communities, institutions, or a combination of these, to create participatory art that exists in both traditional and non-traditional spaces.
-Artists working in social practice art co-create their work with a specific audience or propose critical interventions within existing social systems that inspire debate or catalyze social exchange.
-Social practice art work focuses on the interaction between the audience, social systems, and the artists through making, collaboration, social discourse and community activism.
+Artists working in the medium of social practice engage individuals, organizations, communities or a combination of these, to create participatory art.
+They co-create their work with a specific audience or propose art-based interventions within existing social systems to promote critical dialogue and social exchange.
+Social practice art work centers on the intersections between the audience, social systems, and the artists through art making, creative collaboration, social discourse and community activism.

-As artists and art therapists we bring not only an educational and aesthetic approach to working with young people, but also a therapeutic lens that enables us to design and implement projects that are developmentally appropriate, culturally relevant, inclusive of diverse backgrounds and abilities, equitable in access, sensitive to emotional and psychological concerns, and trauma-informed.
+As artists, educators and art therapists we bring not only an educational and aesthetic approach to working with young people, but also a therapeutic lens that enables us to design and implement projects that are developmentally informed, culturally relevant, inclusive of diverse backgrounds and abilities, equitable in access, sensitive to emotional and psychological concerns, and trauma-informed.

 'The story is a machine for empathy.
 In contrast to logic or reason, a story is about emotion that gets staged over a sequence of dramatic moments, so you empathize with the characters without really thinking about it too much.
 It is a really powerful tool for imagining yourself in other people's situations.'

 The Power of Art